Dermatologists and cosmetic surgeons often use Glogau's classification when describing these ageing changes.

 - Upper and/or lower blepharoplasty removes redundant skin and fat pads from the eyelids.

-- Correction of platysmal bands in the neck by an open plication technique improve the appearance of a sagging neck.
+- Correction of platysmal bands in the neck by an open plication technique improves the appearance of a sagging neck.